 Lectures You can download the presentations for each lecture here (soon to be completed):

-Lecture 00 (Introduction) Lecture 01 (Mathematical Background) Lecture 02 (Direct Geometric Model) Lecture 03 (Denavit-Hartenberg Convention) Lecture 04 (Inverse Kinematics) Lecture 05 (The Jacobian) Lecture 06 (Dynamic Modeling I) Lecture 07 (Dynamic Modeling II) Lecture 08 (Controller Design) Lecture 09 (Embedded programming) Lecture 10 (‘Ask me anything’ session) Lecture 11 (Drone Modeling) Lecture 12 (Mobile Robots Modeling) Lecture 13 (Sensors, Actuation, Planning) Lecture 14 (Summary) Some lectures contain animations.
+Lecture 00 (Introduction) Lecture 01 (Mathematical Background) Lecture 02 (Direct Geometric Model) Lecture 03 (Denavit-Hartenberg Convention) Lecture 04 (Inverse Kinematics) Lecture 05 (The Jacobian) Lecture 06 (Dynamic Modeling I) Lecture 07 (Dynamic Modeling II) Lecture 08 (Controller Design) Lecture 09 (‘Ask me anything’ session) Lecture 10 (Drone Modeling) Lecture 11 (Mobile Robots Modeling) Lecture 12 (Sensors, Actuation, Planning) Lecture 13 (Robotic Operating System - ROS) Lecture 14 (Summary) Some lectures contain animations.

 One of the concepts that I had to use constantly during my research, but never really manage to get my head around, was the concept of transformations represented as matrices.
 It was something I was not formally taught and ended up being forced to use and understand in a slow and painful way.
 And I finally managed to grasp it when I would least expect it: when I had to teach it to others!

 Since I started working on the BETER REHAB project, I decided to use ROS as the central platform to implement all the logic for the controller of the robotic arm.
 This was due to two reasons: a) ROS is considered a MUST for anyone doing robotics and b) I really wanted to learn something new (those that know me can understand that this is a very big motivation for me).

 A two year long research project funded by UEFISCDI.